paonegri/DSND_Project2/README.md

 <a name="dependencies"></a>
 ### Dependencies
 * Python 3.5+
-* Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
+* NumPy, SciPy, Pandas, Sciki-Learn
-* Natural Language Process Libraries: NLTK
+* NLTK
-* SQLlite Database Libraqries: SQLalchemy
+* SQLalchemy
-* Web App and Data Visualization: Flask, Plotly
+* Flask, Plotly

 <a name="installing"></a>
 ### Installing